 Definition of Color Blindness

 The term color blindness is a bit misleading.
-It doesn’t necessarily mean the person can only see in black and white, although there are instances where this is the case.
+It doesn’t necessarily mean the person can only see in black and white, although there are instances in which this is the case.

 More often than not, the term is used to refer to someone who has difficulty making out colors of a certain color family, like blues and greens or red and pinks.